 Redbud field trips are free and open to non-members as well as members.
 Our trips are generally easy, as we walk slowly, pausing to view, identify, discuss, and enjoy the plant species.
 Please RSVP in advance to participate in a field trip.
 Bring water, lunch/snack, sun screen, hat; jacket and rain gear as appropriate; hand lens if you choose.
 We post field trips on this website and on our Redbud Facebook page.
 Check often for updates.

 More About Redbud Field Trips

-Ride sharing is recommended; parking at most trailheads is limited.
-We suggest riders share the cost of gas ($5 to the driver for less than 40 miles round-trip, more if longer).
+We have generally recommended ride sharing (and will do so again when it can be done safely in terms of COVID precautions), as parking at most trailheads is limited.
+If you do ride share, we suggest riders share the cost of gas ($5 to the driver for less than 40 miles round-trip, more if longer).

 Though Redbud trips are free, when we co-sponsor a trip and have docents from another organization, a small donation may be requested.